neams-th-coe/cardinal/doc/content/tutorials/restart_nek_moose.md

 # Reading NekRS checkpoint files

-The NekRS solution is restarted using the `startFrom` parameter in the NekRS .par file. `restartFrom` should contain the checkpoint file to restart the NekRS portion of the coupled simulation from.
+The NekRS solution is restarted using the `startFrom` parameter in the NekRS `.par` file. `startFrom` should contain the checkpoint file to restart the NekRS portion of the coupled simulation.

 !listing /tutorials/restart_nek_and_moose/read_from_checkpoints/pyramid.par